AntoineSoetewey/statsandr/content/faq.md

 description: "Frequently asked questions.
 Feel free to contact me if you have any other questions."
 ---

-1. What technology do you use to write this blog and the articles?
+1. What technology and theme do you use to write this blog and the articles?
 1. I am new to this blog, to R or to statistics, from where can I start?
 1. I would like to replicate an analysis you have done in one of your article, can I have access to the entire code?
 1. I believe there is mistake/bug, what is the best way to report it?